-A pre-proposal conference will be held in Lexington, Kentucky on 03/29/2021 at 10:00 AM near the coal pile on the corner of Wildcat Court and Stadium View Drive.
-This conference will allow prospective contractors an opportunity to ask oral questions and clarify the University's expectations.
+A pre-proposal conference will be held in Lexington, Kentucky on 1/5/2024 in Room 215 Conference Room located in the Peterson Service Building, 411 S. Limestone, Lexington, KY 40508 to allow prospective contractors an opportunity to ask questions and clarify the University's expectations.
+This conference provides offerors an opportunity for oral questions.